Skip to content

 return response.json()

-The API sees something like:
+The analysis sees something like:

 {